-Chemistry is recognised the appropriate route for entry into degree courses in Medicine and related subjects, Pharmacology, Pharmacy, Dentistry, Chemistry, Chemical Engineering Biochemistry.
+IB Chemistry is recognised the as appropriate route for entry into degree courses in Medicine and related subjects, Dentistry, Pharmacology, Pharmacy, Chemistry, Chemical Engineering and Biochemistry.
 It is a recommended choice for those studying any Physical Science, Environmental Sciences, Forensic Science and Materials Science.
-The IBDP course in addition offers the broader perspectives and skills in languages, theory of knowledge, problem-solving thinking, independent learning, all highly valued by both universities and employers.
+The IBDP course in addition offers the broader perspectives and skills in languages, theory of knowledge, critical thinking, problem-solving and independent learning, all highly valued by both universities and employers.